All Products

 Document Center

-A deployment set provides a deployment strategy for deploying Elastic Compute Service (ECS) instances on physical servers.
-For cluster services that require high availability, you can deploy ECS instances on different physical servers based on the high availability strategy or the high availability group strategy.
-This prevents single points of failure (SPOFs) and improves service availability.
-For applications that are highly sensitive to network latency, such as high-frequency transactions and real-time data analytics, you can deploy ECS instances within the same network based on the low latency strategy.
-This shortens the communication latency between ECS instances.
-This topic describes the deployment strategies and limits of deployment sets, and how to use deployment sets.
+A deployment set is a placement strategy for Elastic Compute Service (ECS) instances on physical servers.
+For cluster services that require high availability, you can use the high availability or high availability group strategy to deploy ECS instances across different physical servers.
+This practice prevents single points of failure (SPOFs) and improves service availability.
+For applications that are sensitive to network latency, such as high-frequency trading and real-time data analytics, you can use the low latency strategy to deploy ECS instances within the same network topology.
+This reduces network communication latency between instances.
+This topic describes the deployment strategies, limits, and usage of deployment sets.

 Deployment strategies

-A deployment strategy determines how to deploy ECS instances on physical servers.
-You can select a deployment strategy based on your business requirements, such as high availability, network latency, and deployment scale.
+A deployment strategy determines how your ECS instances are placed on physical servers.
+You can choose a strategy based on your business requirements for high availability, network latency, and deployment scale.

 Strategy